Mr. Y is a 56-year-old man who has had several episodes of red urine in the past few days.

 Red urine is not always caused by hematuria.
 A variety of medications, food dyes, and metabolites can cause heme-negative red urine, or pigmenturia (Table 21-1).
 Furthermore, not all dipstick tests positive for blood are due to hematuria.
 In addition to detecting heme in intact red blood cells (RBCs), urine dipsticks detect free hemoglobin (commonly associated with hemolytic anemia) and myoglobin (commonly associated with rhabdomyolysis), hence leading to false-positive tests for hematuria.

 Table 21-1.Causes of heme-negative red urine (pigmenturia). ||Download (.pdf) Table 21-1.
 Causes of heme-negative red urine (pigmenturia).

 |Medications || |

 |Metabolites || |

 Whenever the urine dipstick is positive for blood, and the microscopic exam of the urine does not show RBCs, myoglobinuria and hemoglobinuria should be considered.

-True macroscopic (visible) hematuria is always pathologic.
+True gross (visible) hematuria is always pathologic.
 Microscopic (nonvisible) hematuria may be transient, spurious, or persistent.
-Transient causes of microscopic hematuria include urinary tract infections (UTIs) (which sometimes also cause macroscopic hematuria) and strenuous exercise; hematuria due to these causes would be expected to resolve on repeat testing after 48 hours of treatment or after discontinuing exercise for 72 hours.
+Transient causes of microscopic hematuria include urinary tract infections (UTIs) (which sometimes also cause gross hematuria) and strenuous exercise; hematuria due to these causes would be expected to resolve on repeat testing after 48 hours of treatment or after discontinuing exercise for 72 hours.
 Spurious causes include urinary contamination from menstruation and sexual intercourse in women.
 This chapter will focus on persistent, true hematuria.